-The superintendent, along with key stakeholders, provides the direction and oversight for the mentoring process.
+The superintendent, along with the school and district leaders, provides the direction and oversight for the mentoring process.
 District and school level administrators/supervisors have a moral responsibility to the students and staff and thus a vested interest in the success of new teachers.
 As a result, they arrange professional activities and develop schedules, providing release time if necessary, to allow Newly Hired Teachers and their mentors to participate in conferencing, observation, and planning.
-They meet with the mentors and Newly Hired Teachers as needed to ensure that the requirements are being met and support is being provided.
+They ensure that the requirements are being met and support is being provided.